httpwg/wg-materials/ietf101/minutes.md

 about 10 people have read draft

 - Roy Fielding
-  - asked on list?
+  - wasn't this already asked on list?
   - A: Got a bunch of responses.
 Seen

 HUM: in favour of adoption, to be confirmed on the list.

 Have parked Key - assumption is that this replaces Key.
 No objections.

-Roy Fielding as co-author of key, no objection
+Roy Fielding, as co-author of key: no objection